simplic-systems/simplic-cdn-api-csharp/README.md

 ### Open a new connection

-For opening a new connection, just create a `Cdn` instance and pass and url.
+For opening a new connection, just create a `Cdn` instance and pass an url.

 ```csharp
 using (var cdn = new Cdn("http://localhost:50121/api/v1-0/"))